 The Measure J GMP requires that local jurisdictions participate in a Regional Transportation Mitigation Program (RTMP) to mitigate the impact of new development on the regional and subregional transportation system.
 The RTMP may include fees, assessments, or other mitigations, as appropriate, to ensure that new growth pays its fair share for the transportation impacts that it generates.
 The RTMPs are in addition to transportation impact fees that local jurisdictions may implement on new development as specified in each jurisdictions local fee program.
 Establishment of the RTMP may include not only the transportation impacts on existing facilities, but also jobs/housing balance, carpool and vanpool programs, and proximity to transit service.
-This Action Plan is not financially constrained; it includes both funded and unfunded Actions.
-These Actions will be considered for inclusion in CCTA's 2023 CTP Update, which will include both financially constrained and unconstrained project lists.
+This Action Plan is not financially constrained; it includes both funded and unfunded projects and programs.
 The identified projects qualify for inclusion in the Authority's Comprehensive Transportation Project List, which will be revised in the 2023 CTP Update.
+As noted in Chapter 1, this Action Plan constitutes a work program for LPMC, CCTA, and its member agencies, with many Actions to be completed by outside agencies, such as Caltrans and BART.
+Completion of individual Actions is dependent on availability of funding and staff resources.
+The Actions listed in this plan do not commit CCTA, LPMC, or local jurisdictions to completing Actions within a specific timeframe.
+It is possible that some Actions will not be completed, and there is no penalty to any jurisdiction for inability to complete an Action.
+All Actions are enumerated in a summary table in Appendix C, which also lists the responsible agency, partner agencies, and proposed timeline for each Action.

-TRANSPAC Subregional Transportation Mitigation Program (STMP)
+Subregional Transportation Mitigation Program